Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 ---

 Hello, It's been a long time since I blogged about almost anything.
 Recently, I have been learning great deal of new technologies.
 Here is one technology.
-I beleive all software developers must be aware of.
+I believe all software developers must be aware of.
 This is not a new or cutting-edge tech.
 It has been around for almost 9 years now.
 Yet many browsers have only recently started supporting it and many few devs are aware or know how this technology works.

 In this blog, I'll explain this technology in the way, I understood it.
 I don't claim this to be the absolute truth about it and I may dumb down a few things for lucidity.
-But, if somethings incorrect or false which might be conceptually wrong drop a message or comment down below.
+But, if something is incorrect or false which might be conceptually wrong drop a message or comment down below.
 I'll try to fix it.
 One Other reason of writing this blog is while I was trying to get a grasp of this tech it was tough for me to find a proper resource that explained everything clearly with a proper coding example that was easy to understand.

 Enough banter let's start.